jlkaufman/cakephp-paypal-rest-client/README.md

 ```

 #### Capture an Authorization
-To capture an authorization one must create the [Authorization](#credit-card-payment) and get the Authorization ID from the response.
+To capture an authorization one must create the [Authorization](#credit-card-payment) (Credit Card Payment with $type set to `authorization`) and get the Authorization ID from the response.